zhonghan721/tp/docs/DeveloperGuide.md

 How the parsing works:

-- When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+- When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `CustomerAddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `CustomerAddCommand`) which the `AddressBookParser` returns back as a `Command` object.
-- All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+- All `XYZCommandParser` classes (e.g., `CustomerAddCommandParser`, `DeliveryDeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component